content hub

 When it comes to handling calls, there are two main types: inbound and outbound.
 The primary difference between the two lies in who initiates the call.

 Inbound call handling involves receiving calls from current or potential customers seeking assistance, information, or service.
-These types of calls often include:
+These interactions represent opportunities to strengthen customer relationships, capture new business, and resolve issues before they escalate.

 Outbound calls are made by agents or sales representatives to customers or prospects.
 These calls are usually for: